 "She was married to you?"
-Finn asked, relieved to find that he could speak after all.
+Finn asked, relieved to find he could speak after all.
 Gary didn't answer.

 They were young and in love and they were happy.
 Gary began a successful career with the police force, and his younger brother Jimmy followed in his footsteps.
 It was part of Gary's happiness that his wife and his brother got along so well, but then Jimmy always was a charmer.
 Gary and Elisa had a son; their joy was complete.

 And then James was killed.
 He walked right into the middle of a school shooting and ended it at the cost of his own life.
 His family was devastated.
 Elisa broke down at the funeral.
-She said things that raised a few doubts in Gary's mind, but it wasn't until he went through Jimmy's personal effects and found the letters that he knew for sure that she and Jimmy had been lovers.
+She said things that raised a few doubts in Gary's mind, but it wasn't until he went through Jimmy's personal effects and found the letters that he knew for sure she and Jimmy had been lovers.
 Finn didn't particularly look like either of them; he was still just a baby.
 Elisa insisted he was Gary's child, but she was an unfaithful wife and not to be believed.
-Worst of all, the date and contents of the last letter suggested that she had broken it off the morning he was killed.
+Worst of all, the date and contents of the last letter suggested she had broken it off the morning he was killed.
 She loved them both, but she had to protect her marriage and her son, so she couldn't continue the affair.
-It was quite possible that James had been distraught when he answered the school shooting call.
+It was quite possible James had been distraught when he answered the school shooting call.
 He was not heroic; he was suicidal.